peportier/simulated_annealing/np/README.md

 * The first five lines are the values of the parameters for the simulated annealing strategy.
 * Afterwards, each puzzle is described by two consecutives lines.
 The first one is a title.
-* The seond one describes the initial configuration.
+* The second one describes the initial configuration.
 It is made of numbers separated by spaces.
   * The first number is the total number of tiles of the board.
   * The following numbers are the tiles from left to right and from top to bottom. `0` represents the empty tile.